jphmrst/PLC/src/plc/fp/Depend.lagda.md

    (or a method in Java, or a function in C, or a subroutine in assembler), we are describing a way in which one value can be derived from other values.
-With this mechanism, we have set up a way that the evaluation of one term depends on the evaluation of other terms.
+With this mechanism, we have set up a way for the evaluation of one term to depend on the evaluation of other terms.

  - **Types can depend on types**.
 FILL IN